Sixteenth Sunday after Trinity – Monday

 How should you examine yourself, and according to what rule, when you would eat of this bread and drink of this cup?

-You should first examine yourself as to whether you truly repent of your sins.
+You should, first, examine yourself as to whether you truly repent of your sins.
 A child of God is most heartily sorry for his sins.
-A child of God is controlled and moved by the Holy Spirit, and perceived sin is as intolerable to him as a mote in the eye.
+A child of God is controlled and moved by the Holy Spirit, working through the Word of God, and perceived sin is as intolerable to him as a mote in the eye.

 Grant that we worthily receive